DID YOU KNOW?

 Beachway Park in Burlington is a special place, sometimes referred to as the jewel of the city.
 It is a popular spot for walking, beach activities and special events.
 The beach itself is part of a formation called a Baymouth Bar which is a pure sand feature, formed through natural processes of erosion and deposition.
 These sand bars are often associated with large wetlands, which support large numbers of plant and animal species, as well as providing important rest areas for migratory birds.

 The Burlington Beach Waterfront Park Master Plan identifies the Beach and primary dunes to be the most sensitive areas to development and that special precautions and rehabilitation efforts are required.
 Small remnant areas support native dune and shoreline plant species.

 BurlingtonGreen: making a difference

-In 2012, BurlingtonGreen received a grant from the Great Lakes Guardian Community Fund to organize and implement a stewardship event on the shoreline of Lake Ontario and to increase awareness about the Great Lakes and the importance of protecting them.
+BurlingtonGreen’s journey at the beach began in 2008, and in 2012, BurlingtonGreen received a grant from the Great Lakes Guardian Community Fund to organize and implement a stewardship event on the shoreline of Lake Ontario and to increase awareness about the Great Lakes and the importance of protecting them.
 Beachway Park on the beach strip was chosen as the location for this stewardship project.

 In partnership with the City of Burlington, Conservation Halton and Halton Region, the work began on April 20, 2013, with 89 dedicated volunteers contributing to Green Up Beachway Park by picking up litter, removing invasive species and planting over 3,000 native grasses, shrubs and trees.